directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 In our case, we are using `ox` as the oxgenlevel, `hr` as heartrate, `bat` as battery level, and `st` as the skin temperature.

-##### Saving the data within Directus
+## Saving the Sensor Data

-The last step within the flow is to save the gathered data within the collection we've set up already.
+The last step within the Flow is to save the gathered data within the collection we've set up already.
 The payload of the create operation looks like this:

 ```Json
 {